 Add a specialization in Business Analytics and Risk Management.

-How do you make tough decisions when the stakes are high and you have limited data or precedent to benchmark against?
+How do business analysts make tough decisions when the stakes are high and they have limited data or precedent to benchmark against?
 Bolster your ability to make decisions when facing the unknown with the latest tools from the emerging field of analytics.
 The business analytics and risk management specialization is a quantitative program with a focus on business decisions and applications, rather than code writing.
-Cover the essentials of statistical analysis, spreadsheet models, and data analysis, and add electives to delve deeper into analytical tools or focus on the use of those tools in marketing or operations management.
+While earning your business analytics degree you'll cover the essentials of statistical analysis, spreadsheet models, and data analysis, and add electives to delve deeper into analytical tools or focus on the use of those tools in marketing or operations management.
 Graduate with the expertise to harness data and navigate uncertainty with confidence.

 Business analytics and risk management curriculum highlights